Katherine Irish-Clardy, MD

 Her special interests in medicine include obstetrics/women’s health, pediatrics, and clinical research.
 Her free time is spent reading, traveling, and attending sporting events.

 John Lane, MD

 Dr. Lane grew up in Abilene, Texas and graduated from Rice University in Houston in 1986.
 He graduated from UT Southwestern Medical School in Dallas, in 1990.
 His Family Medicine residency training was in Tucson with another U of A, University of Arizona.

-Dr. Lane moves to UAMS West on April 1, 2014 to join the faculty.
-His experience within the Sparks system has produced relationships throughout the Fort Smith medical community that will benefit patient care and resident teaching in this program.
+Dr. Lane moved to UAMS West on April 1, 2014 to join the faculty.
 He has special interest in out-patient care, geriatric and nursing home care, cross-cultural medical practice and responsible use of limited health care resources.

-Other interests include outdoor sports (canoeing, hiking, and sailing) and martial arts (Kuk Sool Won).
-His daughter Isabel is Class of 2015 at Southside High School and son Joseph is a university student in New Zealand and speaks Japanese fluently.
-Wife of more than 20 years, Leah teaches English as a Second Language at the Literacy Council of Western Arkansas and is working on a TESOL certificate at UAFS.
+Other interests include outdoor sports (canoeing, hiking, and sailing).
+His daughter Isabel graduated Southside High School and studies at the University of Puget Sound; and son Joseph lives and works in New Zealand.
+Wife of more than 20 years, Leah is the Director at the Literacy Council of Western Arkansas.
 Before meeting John, she obtained a Master’s degree in Health Care Administration.